Bigfoot Evidence – Experts Claim Proof Of Its Existence

 What is the Meaning of Sasquatch?

-The term “Sasquatch” is derived from the language of indigenous peoples of the Pacific Northwest region of North America, particularly from the Coast Salish people.
+The term “Sasquatch” is derived from the languages of the indigenous peoples of the Pacific Northwest region of North America, particularly the Coast Salish.

 It is believed to originate from the Halkomelem word “sásq’ets,” which roughly translates to “wild man” or “hairy man.”